I was thrilled to see these 35 Christians among TIME's top 100.

 He was the first to stage a Nativity scene with live animals.
 Soon many others joined him, and the Pope helped him establish the Franciscan order.
 The order became corrupted, but his testimony lives on.

-And it is this testimony and his prayer life that have touched millions of lives that make him one of the most influential Christians.
+It is this testimony and his prayer life, which have touched millions of lives, that make him one of the most influential Christians.
 He did not make TIME's list, but he should have.
-He put in here either by error or Providence, (Thanks to a meticulous reader who checked this out.)
+He was included here either by error or Providence.
+(Thanks to a meticulous reader who checked this out.)

 24 Wolfgang Amadeus Mozart (1756-1791) was a LIFE-LONG BELIEVER: